cnobile2012/dcolumn/README.rst

 does conversion in and out of the type you have set.

 .. warning::
-   Version 1.0 is a complete rewrite of **Django DColumns** and is NOT backwards compatible with previous versions.
+   Version 2.0 is a partial rewrite of **Django DColumns** and is NOT backwards compatible with previous versions.
+It now needs to use fields defined in user forms.
+The latest releases of Django would not work with the old way Dcolumns had previously handled fields.
+This is actually better as it is more Django like.

 Provides
 --------

 1. Functionality to permit the addition of fields to a model through the admin.

-2. Add quasi models for static data objects.
+2. Add pseudo models for static data objects.

 3. The admin reflects all newly added fields in the correct type.